2015–16 North American winter: Late January blizzard

-Early February winter storm
+Groundhog Day winter storm

 A trailing low pressure system to the previous weeks' blizzard had developed offshore California on January 29.
 The low and accompanying precipitation moved onshore the next day.
 At the time blizzard conditions were expected.
 The storm moved eastward into the Great Plains where tremendous snowfall occurred.
 On February 1, another area of low pressure led to severe weather across the Southeastern United States.
 Multiple tornadoes were reported in Alabama, Mississippi and Tennessee, including a large EF2 tornado.
 After the storm had passed, the cold front associated with it stalled over the East Coast late on February 4.
 A new low pressure developed off North Carolina that night and started to track up the coast.
 It impacted areas already hit hard by the previous blizzard about two weeks prior, and caused messy travel along Interstate 95 (Northeast).
 The storm brought a quick but moderate-to-heavy burst of steady snow, with some areas in New England receiving up to 1 ft.

-February nor'easter
+Early February nor'easter

 On February 7, an elongated area of low pressure developed offshore to the west of Florida.
 While moving inland, it produced a decent dose of rainfall to the Sunshine State as it moved to the northeast.
 Later the same day, it moved offshore into the Atlantic Ocean and began to undergo bombogenesis, its pressure dropping from 1004 mbar at 7 a.m.
 EST February 7 to 979 mbar at 1 a.m.
 EST February 8.
 As it did so, it also began to transition into a nor'easter, as rainbands began to impact the eastern edges of North Carolina and South Carolina.
 There was some cold air aloft, allowing for a few areas of wet snow to develop further inland.
 As the cyclone continued to strengthen, it started to achieve the conditions of a bomb cyclone.
 Furthermore, the system started to form an eye compared to that of a typical Category 1 hurricane, however this was short-lived and dissolved a few hours later.
 Snowbands began to impact New England early in the morning of February 8, with some bands reaching up to snowfall rates of an inch per hour, especially near the coast.
 The outermost bands did not reach New Jersey and New York City, due to the nor'easter being far offshore.
 The storm continued to deepen for a few more hours before reaching its peak intensity of 976 mbar.
 The system then continued to weaken as it moved northward, before finally merging with another low pressure system on February 10 to the south of it which had also exited from the East Coast.